aasaanjobs/libelastic/README.md

 # libelastic
 Elasticsearch library and utils used by microservices in Aasaanjobs

-Add 'aj_libelastic' as a app in INSTALLED_APP or INSTALLED_APP_CUSTOM
+Add 'aj_libelastic' as a app in INSTALLED_APP or INSTALLED_APP_CUSTOM.

 Under the main settings add the below snippet:

 ```